The Maven Meter: Ponte 16 Casino & Sofitel Hotel

 The Sofitel has two spas, including one that stays open all night.

-So Spa – The So Spa scrapped their stupid Peak and Off Peak prices in favor of a single one that’s good 7 days a week.
+Sofitel Spa – Sofitel Spa scrapped their stupid Peak and Off Peak prices in favour of a single one that’s good 7 days a week.

 Spa guests may arrive thirty minutes before their session to enjoy the steam room and relaxation area, as well as hang out there afterwards for up to an hour once their treatment is over.

-Guests staying at the Sofitel can get a complimentary 100 Mop spa voucher while those staying in Club rooms can get 20% off.
+Guests staying at the Sofitel can get a complimentary 100 Mop spa voucher while those staying in Club rooms receive 20% off.

-The 16 Foot Massage – I thought the 16 Foot Massage was legit for years, before finding out their Prostate Massages are actually hand jobs ($520) in disguise, while happy ending massages run $890 and full service $1500.
+The 16 Foot Massage – I thought the 16 Foot Massage was legit for years, before finding out they dabble in some badness with the $578 massages, which are actually hand jobs in disguise.
+Other treatments used to elevate all the way to full service too, but they ended with Covid.

-Apart from that I’d still like to recommend it, simply because the door pass allows you to stay in there overnight.
-Costing only $230, it’s cheaper than almost every hotel in town, especially on weekends.
+The best part about the 16 Foot Massage is the door pass, which allows you to stay in there overnight.
+Costing only $290, it’s cheaper than almost every hotel in town, especially on weekends.
 You’ll have to sleep in a public space on one of those big reclining chairs that people use when they get foot massages, but it never gets too loud and I’ve never felt disturbed when staying there.

 Alternatively, you can choose any massage treatment and they’ll waive the door pass and let you stay 12 hours all the same, which the way better deal by far.